How to better organize your life

 You don’t have to work 24/7 to be productive.
 In fact, you’ll be much more productive if you take proper rest.

-Not only that: if you sacrifice sleep to get more work done, be aware that being sleep deprived makes you more prone to serious illnesses such as diabetes, high blood pressure, heart attack, and depression, among others.
+Not only that: if you sacrifice sleep to get more work done, be aware that being sleep deprived makes you more prone to serious illnesses such as diabetes, high blood pressure, and heart disease, among others.

 Some people schedule their time to relax in advance: if you’re super busy, that’s an idea you should try out.